 carved pumpkins on display.
 Can you even imagine what Disney can do to

-Space Mountain gets "dressed up".
+Space Mountain gets "dressed up" and spooky.

 The Haunted Mansion gets the Tim Burton Halloween/Christmas treatment.